adap/flower/examples/advanced-tensorflow/README.md

 With default parameters, 25% of the total 50 nodes (see `num-supernodes` in `pyproject.toml`) will be sampled for `fit` and 50% for an `evaluate` round.
 By default `ClientApp` objects will run on CPU.

 > \[!TIP\]
-> To run your `ClientApps` on GPU or to adjust the degree or parallelism of your simulation, edit the `[tool.flwr.federations.local-simulation]` section in the `pyproject.tom`.
+> To run your `ClientApps` on GPU or to adjust the degree or parallelism of your simulation, edit the `[tool.flwr.federations.local-simulation]` section in the `pyproject.toml`.

 ```bash
 flwr run .